 - Make a tiny dining room's layout look larger with a glass-topped table.
 "The more solid the furniture, the smaller a place looks," Reyes says.
 A rug can "anchor" the room, even in open-plan houses.
 However, choose one according to the room's scale – in grander rooms, go big, and in smaller rooms, use a more petite rug that fits under the table.
 A generously-sized centerpiece draws the eye upwards toward the room's ceiling light.

 - To create height (even in small rooms), take window treatments as high to the ceiling as possible.
-“Window treatments make the room look taller,” Reyes says.
-No need to splurge on fancy panels, but draperies are one way to use fun patterns in an otherwise-neutral room.
+"Window treatments make the room look taller," Reyes says.
+No need to splurge on fancy panels, drapes are one way to use fun patterns in an otherwise-neutral room.

 - At the entryway, set up a sofa table or console with a lamp and accessories in sets of three.
 Above the console, hang a mirror or a larger piece of artwork.
 "It creates a welcoming feel," he says, whether you're coming or going.